Lisa Leung

 3. Service reliability and availability.
 Due to many services still remaining on-premises, any server outages would result in slow or failed API calls, with catastrophic consequences on the perceived reliability of the service.

 4. Latency.
-With several health checks and calls across multiple regions, a single API call would have a p50 of 1 second, compared to the industry standard of 200ms or less.
+With several health checks and calls across multiple regions, a single API call would have a P50 of 1 second, compared to the industry standard of 200ms or less (in other words, there should be at least a 50% probability that an API call will require 1 second or more).

 5. Data integrity.
 Given the historical cost of data storage and messaging services, many services connected directly to the secondary sources of truth.